Are you planning to live in Munich, or just curious about expat life in Germany?

 6. How to overcome difficulties when moving to Munich?

 English is not a very common spoken language.
-While in Stuttgart, we all learned German and that helped us a lot.
-In Munich English is fairly spoken so there’s not much problem for new expats.
+While in Stuttgart, we all learned German, which helped us a lot.
+English is fairly spoken in Munich, so there’s not much problem for new expats.